 Permit Section in writing to have that permit withdrawn or to have that equipment in the permit removed from the permit.
 Please be clear on what is to be done with the permit.
 We do not want to accidentally withdraw the entire permit when all you wanted to do was remove one piece of equipment out of ten.

 Certain information requested in the Annual Emissions Report forms may be claimed as trade secret, privileged information, or confidential only if the information does not represent "emissions data" as described in 40 CFR 56.7042 (1991) (also see Emissions Data under

 DEFINITIONS in Appendix B).
 All claims of trade secret must comply with 2 Ill.
 Adm.
 Code 1827.201,

 Procedures for Claiming and Determining Trade Secrets.
-A claim of trade secret for data contained in an Annual Emission Report applies only to that report and must accompany the report.
-Any information which is claimed as a trade secret in the Annual Emission Report which also appears in other documents submitted to the IEPA (such as permit applications), must be claimed under separate letter.
-A separate, edited version of the Annual Emission Report, omitting the confidential information, must be submitted to the IEPA to provide a version of the report which may be inspected by the public.
+A claim of trade secret for data contained in an Annual Emissions Report applies only to that report and must accompany the report.
+Any information which is claimed as a trade secret in the Annual Emissions Report which also appears in other documents submitted to the Illinois EPA (such as permit applications), must be claimed under separate letter.
+A separate, edited version of the Annual Emissions Report, omitting the confidential information, must be submitted to the Illinois EPA to provide a version of the report which may be inspected by the public.

 How accurate must I make my report?

-The data in your Annual Emission Report must represent the best information available to you and must be certified as true and accurate to the best of your knowledge.
+The data in your Annual Emissions Report must represent the best information available to you and must be certified as true and accurate to the best of your knowledge.

 What about electronic reporting?

 For the future, we are keeping an eye on the development of electronic signatures for the State.
-Once this method is finalized, we can begin to think about using the Internet to receive annual emission report data.
+Once this method is finalized, we can begin to think about using the Internet to receive Annual Emissions Report data.